rego-cpp

 We think Rego is a great language, and you can learn more about it here.
 However, it has some limitations.
 Primarily, the interpreter is only accessible via the command line or a web server.
 Further, the only option for using the language in-process is via an interface in Go.

 The rego-cpp project provides the ability to integrate Rego natively into a wider range of languages.
-We currrently support C, C++, Rust, and Python, and are largely compatible with v0.68.0 of the language.
+We currrently support C, C++, dotnet, Python, and Rust, and are largely compatible with v1.8.0 of the language.
 You can learn more about our implementation here.

 Take a look at our examples